giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

 - Availability zone distribution
 - Scaling configuration (number of nodes)

-A node pool is identified by a unique ID that is generated on creation and by a name that you can pick as a cluster administrator.
-The unique ID is set as a label on all nodes belonging to the pool.
+A node pool is identified by a name that you can pick as a cluster administrator.
+The name of the node pool is set as a label on all nodes belonging to the pool.

 ## Lifecycle